shvets/linux_provision/README.md

 end
 ```

-Second, we need to configure linux_provision gem to point to right domain and port and use correct
+Second, we need to configure linux_provision gem to point to right domain/port and use correct user name/password:
-user name:

 ```json
 {